Budgeting

 (Source: National Retail Federation)

-Legos, Barbies, Hot Wheels, and cars and trucks are some of the most popular toys for kids this holiday season, according to the National Retail Federation.
-It makes sense—these items are classic favorites among children of all ages and come in a wide variety of styles and price ranges.
+Legos, Barbies, Hot Wheels, and cars and trucks dominate children’s holiday wish lists according to the National Retail Federation.
+This makes perfect sense—these timeless favorites appeal to children across all ages and offer extensive variety in styles and price points.

 For Easter, most families spend around $46 on gifts (for those with kids) and $20 (for those without).